DeVinci-Innovation-Center/Classes/HIO/readme.md

 Inspired by the model of “Vision Based Research” by Hiroshi Ishii, the central requirement of HIO is for students to clearly articulate the vision for their project.
 The vision expresses not only *what* is created by *why*.
 It is a way of seeing the world, which enables you to map a research space and identify worthwhile areas of further inquiry.
 In the context of HIO, your project is a concrete manifestation of your vision, serving as a vehicle to inspire the imagination of others in the possibilities of your ideas.

 HIO does not require you to learn specific technological tools.
-Rather, you will decide for yourself what tools to learn to build your project and to strengthen your technological repertoire.
+You are free to decide for yourself what tools to learn to build your project and to strengthen your technological repertoire.
 On a meta level, HIO is also about interrogating your own learning through the creation of your Innovation Project and the acquisition of new skills.
 You are your own ultimate project, and you will be asked to reflect upon your own development as a human throughout the course.

 ## Types of Projects